Traveling with your skincare routine in a carry on takes planning, but it’s possible. Plan ahead and make some compromises.

 In the past year, I’ve become a fully-fledged aficionado of skincare.
 Previously a skeptic, Reddit, Into the Gloss, and the general zeitgeist have collectively convinced me to perform DIY science experiments on my face.

-What I’ve noticed, however, is that my newfound love of serums doesn’t necessarily play nice with my insistence on traveling with only a carry on backpack.
+What I’ve noticed, however, is that my newfound love of serums and face washes doesn’t necessarily play nice with my insistence on traveling with only a carry on backpack.
 I’m sure I’m not alone in trying to conquer the challenge.

 Reminder: to abide by the TSA rules for what can be packed in carry on luggage, each passenger may pack 3 ounce bottles or less of liquids and gels, into 1 quart sized ziploc bag, and 1 bag is allowed per passenger.
 This is affectionately referred to as the 3-1-1 rule.